Rabilal Tudu

 Rabilal Tudu is an Indian writer of Santali language and banker from West Bengal.
 He won Sahitya Akademi Award in 2015.

 Biography

 Tudu was born on 1949 in Bardhaman, West Bengal.
 He wrote plays for stage and radio.

 Tudu was awarded Sahitya Akademi Award in 2015 for his play Parsi Khatir.

+Early life

+Tudu was born on 21 December 1949 in Nowara village of Boharkuli Dakh House of Kalna district, Bardhaman district, West Bengal.
+His father's name is Ramessore Tudu and his mother's name is Bhasani Tudu.